mickfuzz/phd4/_posts/thesis_chapters/2023-5-4-Process-Design.md

 The process was adapted so players moved around the room in response to each question.
 This allowed them to see how their response differed from that of their parents.
 The process was very engaging and quite revealing.
 Parents responded that the process gave them new insight into the digital life and identity of their children.

 After the results were revealed, I then proposed as facilitator that my observations were that there different game maker types.
 I read out the different types and asked them to place themselves in a two-dimensional grid based on their self evaluation of what kind of game maker they were.
+Other family members were then invited to comment to see if they agreed with th##### Building Identities as Game Makers

+NOTE - THIS COULD WORK IN THE INTRODUCTION TO THE CHAPTER - LINK WITH PREVIOUS ONE.

+One warm activities that took on a life of its own was a group activity of taking a Bartle test (what kind of game player are you) as extended spectrum line/grid activity [FIND DESCRIPTION SOURCE].
+The process of exploring identity in this way surfaced the cheekiness of some young people and the pleasure they took in demonstrating their playful mischievousness.
+I began to make journal notes on this subject and talk to other games study practioners.
+I began to ask the question can the surfacing maker types (as per player types) encourage awareness and celebrate the emerging practices that the community was producing.

+My journal notes see an evolution of attempts to try to build into the program, activities which help build the participants sense of their own identities of game makers or more generally digital designers.
+In and early tentative attempt to define in broad strokes the types of game maker behaviour and underlying goals.
+In doing this I have taken inspiration from Bartle's game player types Hamari and Tuunanen, 2014).
+I translated player types to maker types based on notes in my observation journal and extracts from screen capture data.
+The following list of *Game Maker *types:

+ -   **Social makers:** form relationships with other game makers and players by finding out more about their work and telling stories in their game -
+ - **Planners:** like to study to get a full knowledge of the tools and what is possible before they build up their game step-by-step
+ -   **Magpie makers:** like trying out lots of different things and happy to borrow code, images and sound from anywhere for quick results
-Other family members were then invited to comment to see if they agreed with the positioning and if they could give examples of that behaviour.
+ -   **Glitchers:** mess around with the code trying to see if they can break it interesting ways and cause a bit of havoc for other userse positioning and if they could give examples of that behaviour.

 An additional rationale for this process was to help reduce potential internal bias about the kind of process that a computer programmer should adopt, echoing the call for pluralism in approaches explored earlier in our section on germ cell concept Papert and Turkle, 1990).
 In short, my message was to participants there are more than one way the skin a cat.
 When you are learning to code follow your own preferences and try to observe and reflect on what works well for you. -->